TheChopinist/TheChopinist/README.md

 - 👋 Hi, I’m @TheChopinist, a self-taught no-stack developer.
 - 👀 I’m interested in Frontend and Backend Development, mathematical aspects and simulations.
-- 🌱 I’m currently delving into Node.js and expanding my knowledge in various related areas.
+- 🌱 I’m currently delving into Node.js and expanding my knowledge in various related areas like React and Socket.
-- 💞️ I’m Single
 - 📫 How to reach me: You don't.
 - 😄 Pronouns: Asian
 - ⚡ Fun fact: I love classical music